-Grades for Spring 2009 will be available on GoldLink beginning the Tuesday following Commencement.
+Grades will be available on GoldLink beginning the Tuesday following Commencement.
 By using the student ID and PIN (personal identification number), students may access their grades using our GoldLink system during its normal operating hours.

 FOLLOW THESE STEPS TO VIEW YOUR GRADES: